minstudio/Neutraweed/README.md

 Interrupted runs resume from `last.pt`; a checkpoint truncated by a walltime kill is detected and discarded rather than crashing the array cell.

-**F. Evaluate.** Evaluation is two steps, because the test field is 27 photos and roughly 530 tiles and cannot be made larger without breaking the split.
+**F. Evaluate.** Evaluation is two steps, because the test field is small and cannot be made larger without breaking the split.
 The detections are cached once on GPU, then re-analysed for free on CPU.

 ```bash
 python scripts/cache_preds.py --pattern 'hybrid_yolo26_sd35cut_lora_v2b_r200_seed*' --split test